LLNL/Umpire/docs/sphinx/cookbook/dynamic_pool_heuristics.rst

 DynamicPool object during instantiation that will return true whenever a pool reaches a specific threshold of releasable bytes (represented by completely free blocks) to the total size of the pool.
-The DynamicPool will call this heuristic function just before it returns from its deallocate() method and when the function returns true, the DynamicPool will coalesce all of its releasable blocks into a single larger block of the combined size.
+The DynamicPool will call this heuristic function just before it returns from its :func:`umpire::strategy::DynamicPool::deallocate` method and when the function returns true, the DynamicPool will coalesce all of its releasable blocks into a single larger block of the combined size.